RandomMetalhead/homebridge-teufel/README.md

 # Raumfeld and Teufel plugin for Homebridge

 This is a plugin to connect Raumfeld/Teufel hardware to Apple's Homekit via the Homebridge system.
+Many thanks to @ChrisD for his work on Raumfeld (https://github.com/ChriD/node-raumserver).

 ## Currently a prototype
 This is also my first node.JS project.
 It is a plugin for [homebridge](https://github.com/nfarina/homebridge).